hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/3- Input Variables.md

 In this example, db_password is a sensitive variable.
 The sensitive attribute ensures that Terraform will treat this variable as sensitive and hide its value in the console output.

+- it will be saved in the State file clear text!

 ```hcl
 variable "db_password" {
   description = "The password for the database"